sheepman39/voluntold-template/README.md

 <br>

 ### Adding additional classes
 If you need to add a class hour, copy **all** of lines 2-6 and paste it in between lines 6 and 7.
-Once you have the new class, you can change the name of the class and the students in it.
+Once you have the new class, you **must** change the name of the class and the students in it.
+Duplicate class names are not allowed.

 <br>

 ### Changing the names of students
 In each of your class hour's, there is an indented section labeled `names`.
 This is where you will input the names of each of your students.
 Delete the default names within each of these so you can add your own.
 Each one of the student's names must be in quotation marks with a comma separating them, as shown in the example above.
 The last item of the list does not need to have a comma at the end.
-Each of the names must be within the brackets [].
+Each of the names must be within the brackets [ ].

 <br>